 3.2.4 Reliance Requests and Determinations Covering Multiple Instances of Research.
-When a Reliance Request and a determination of agreement to the Reliance Request cover multiple instances of Research, such as a category of studies or a group of related studies, the processes set forth in this Section 3.2 need only occur once for the category or group.
+When a Reliance Request and a determination of agreement to the Reliance Request cover multiple instances of Research, such as a category of studies or a group of related studies, the processes set forth in this Section 3.2 should only need to occur once for the category or group.

 3.3 No Additional Agreements Required.
-Should a Participating Institution decide to participate in a Ceded Review (or in an Exemption Determination, as applicable) with regard to an instance of Research in accordance with the processes described herein, including the Agency Processes described in Section 3.1, this Agreement serves as documentation of such decision, and no additional authorization or reliance agreements need to be completed among the applicable Participating Institutions in order to effectuate the Ceded Review (or Exemption Determination).
+Should a Participating Institution decide to participate in a Ceded Review or in an Exemption Determination, as applicable, with regard to an instance of Research in accordance with the processes described herein, including the Mandated Processes described in Section 3.1, this Agreement serves as documentation of such decision, and no additional authorization or reliance agreements need to be completed among the applicable Participating Institutions in order to effectuate the Ceded Review or Exemption Determination.

 3.4 Determination of Applicable Policies and Procedures for Conduct of the Reliance Relationship.